 Making it clear once again, this deduction of Rs.10,000 under section 80TTA is only applicable to the interest earned on the NRO Savings Account for an NRI.
-For example, you have 2 to 3 lakhs in your NRO saving account which resulted in an interest of around Rs.12,000 to Rs.15,000 on a 4% annual rate, then up to Rs.10,000 can be claimed as a deduction under the section 80TTA.
+For example, if you have 2 to 3 lakhs in your NRO saving account which resulted in an interest of around Rs.12,000 to Rs.15,000 on a 4% annual rate, then up to Rs.10,000 can be claimed as a deduction under section 80TTA.

 - Available from 2012-13

 - Section 80TTA is applicable for both Resident Indians and NRIs

 - For NRI, section 80TTA is only available for NRO Savings Account

 - The tax deduction is only available for NRO savings account and not NRO Fixed Deposits which is taxed at 30% along with surcharge and cess in the form of TDS

 - The tax benefit is only applicable to individuals and Hindu United Family (HUF) and not for firms or companies

 - You can claim this deduction if your savings account is with a bank (both public and private sector), a co-operative society, and a post office.